Academics

 Early introduction to biomedical engineering challenges

-Starting the first week, partner physicians and clinical clients will introduce current biomedical engineering problems to students, who work in teams and apply clinical knowledge in our design labs to develop solutions.
+The undergraduate curriculum stands out with its emphasis on early exposure to real-world biomedical engineering challenges.
+From the first week, partner physicians and clinical clients introduce current problems, and students, working in teams, apply clinical knowledge in design labs to develop solutions.

 Networking opportunities